 Once a product expires, it is not necessarily harmful to consume.
 However, the active ingredients may no longer be up to their labeled potency.
 In the case of an expired product, it is best to discard that product and purchase a new batch.
 When purchasing supplements, always check the expiration date printed on the label, as some products may expire within a year from the date of purchase.

-The vast majority of supplements may be cut in half, crushed, or chewed if swallowing is a challenge.
 Softgels that are too large to swallow may be punctured or cut in half to release the contents into a spoon or food source.
-The only products of exception are those that are timed-release or enteric coated.
+The only products of exception are those that are time-release or enteric coated, and keep in mind that some softgel supplements may contain dietary ingredients in the gel coating.
 Such supplements should be swallowed whole for optimal product effectiveness.

 Storage directions are commonly explained on the supplement label.
 In general, storing a bottle in a cool, dry place with the lid tightly sealed is advised.
 Be aware that some formulations may require special conditions and always keep supplements out of reach of children and pets.

 Choosing Vitamins & Supplements